-In Experiment 2, context similarity was manipulated categorically instead of parameterized (in rodents: Leutgeb et al., 2007; in humans: Bonnici et al., 2012; Stokes, Kyle, & Ekstrom, 2015).
-Future studies should investigate relational memory dependent on context discrimination by parametrically varying the degree of context overlap and delineate the developmental trajectories of this process in humans.
+Future studies should investigate relational memory dependent on context discrimination by parametrically varying the degree of context overlap, potentially on both the perceptual and semantic dimensions, and delineate the developmental trajectories of this process in humans.

-9.4.
+9.7.
 Conclusions

 Our study provides important implications on the mechanisms of memory development and senescence across the lifespan.
 A comprehensive view of episodic memory - a multifaceted cognitive function - should be studied using a multi-process approach.
 This study reveals how the relation between the two components dynamically unfolds over the lifespan.

 Although on the surface, the general trends in the rise and fall of episodic memory with age appear to mirror each other, it has been suggested that the decline in aging is not simply development in reverse (Craik & Bialystok, 2006).
 A lifespan description is critical because understanding both the growth and senescence of processes not only mutual benefits both areas of research, but also elucidates the underlying cognitive structure of episodic memory.
 In a broader context, characterizing the specific type of memory distortions in different developmental populations can inform the educational needs of young children and cater targeted intervention to the elderly.
 In addition, research in memory maturation and deterioration has implications for how young children and older adults' memory accounts can be evaluated by the legal system.